 Let's look at the stack a bit closer.
 Remember, the stack is like a pile of items.
 If you push an item onto the stack, it's on top.
-If you pop an item off of the stack, you take the top (most recently pushed) item off the stack.
+If you pop an item from the stack, you take the top (most recently pushed) item off the stack.

 First, let's clear the stack:

-To make sure it has been cleared, let's print the top item on the stack with the p command:
+To make sure it was cleared, let's print the top item on the stack with the p command:

 dc: stack empty